flopezjr/5-blue-json-mraz/README.md

 * Member of the opposition = Your party doesn’t align with the color of your state
 * Member of the majority = Your party aligns with the color of your state
 * Individual Donors = non group funds
+* Incumbent Candidate = A candidate that is currently holding the office that they are running for
+* Challenger Candidate = A candidate that is running against the incumbent
+* Open Seat = A seat where the incumbent is not running for reection

 ## Findings